-Despite the relative semplicity of the close pair approach, it presents several limitations.
+Despite the relative simplicity of the close photometric pair approach, it presents several limitations.
 First, it mainly traces the early phases of galaxy interactions rather than advanced mergers, hence providing a limited and incomplete picture of the merger phenomenon.
-Since it does not rely on the detection of galaxy distortions or asymmetries, the true interacting nature of the system and its final fate crucially depend on the accuracy of photometric redshifts and on the relative velocity of the two galaxies.
+Since it does not rely on the detection of galaxy distortions or asymmetries, the true interacting nature of the system and its final fate crucially depend on the accuracy of photometric redshifts and on the relative velocity of member galaxies.

 Alternative approaches are able to select mergers in more advanced phases of the interaction.
-These include the visual inspection of the galaxy morphology, which has been succesfully adopted for morphological classification in the CANDELS fields with HST images \citep{kartaltepe15}, and more recently applied also on JWST observations of galaxies in the CEERS survey up to $z\sim9$ \citep{kartaltepe23}.
+These include the visual inspection of the galaxy morphology, which has been succesfully adopted by \citet{kartaltepe15} for morphological classification in the CANDELS fields with HST images, and more recently applied also on JWST observations of galaxies in the CEERS survey up to $z\sim9$ \citep{kartaltepe23}.
 However, the main limitations of this approach are reproducibility and feasibility for large samples of galaxies.
 In order to solve these limitations, machine learning techniques have also been adopted in the last decade for merger selection \citep[e.g.,][]{huertas-company15,huertas-company18,pearson19a,margalef-bentabol24,ferreira20}.
 However, the final classification crucially depends on the dataset that is used for training the algorithm.
 Even though hydrodynamical simulations can also be adopted to define the ground truth on the merger nature of a system, projects based on this approach have shown contrasting results, with accuracies of the final merger selection ranging from $40 \%$ to $\sim 75 \%$ \citep{guzman-ortega23,rose23}.